 - Indigenous Employment

 The group has members at all campuses and includes both academic and general staff.
-The group is led by an Executive Director, Indigenous Strategy and Education, reporting to the Deputy Vice-Chancellor (Academic).
+The group is led by the PVC Indigenous, reporting to the Deputy Vice-Chancellor (Academic).

 Statement of Purpose

 The goal of the Indigenous Strategy and Education group is to exemplify and promote best practice in relation to Indigenous Australian Student Services, Indigenous Australian Studies Teaching and Research and Indigenous Australian Employment in the tertiary education sector.